ffelten/CrazyRL/README.md

 `BaseParallelEnv` is the base class for the environment.
 It contains the basic methods to interact with the environment.
 From there, child classes allow to specify specific tasks such as Circle or Hover.
 `utils/` contains the basic functions to interact with the drones and OpenGL stuff for rendering.

+## Contributors
+Pierre-Yves Houitte wrote the original version of this library.
+It has been cleaned up and simplified by [Florian Felten](@ffelten).